Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Two-dimensional Model Fits

 Figure~\ref{v2ep} (right panel) shows the $A_Q\{2\}$ and $A_Q\{EP\}$ measurements compared with Eq.~(\ref{loglog}) (solid line).
-Deviations of the NGNM measurements from the linear trend are consistent with expected bias contributions from jet structure (SS 2D peak)~\cite{gluequad} as described in App.~\ref{nnonflow}.
+Deviations of the NGNM measurements from the linear trend are consistent with expected bias contributions from jet structure (SS 2D peak)~\cite{gluequad} as described in the Appendix.
 The dotted curve passing through the 200 GeV measurements is a combination of Eq.~(\ref{loglog}) with jet-related contribution $A_Q\{SS\}$ derived from jet-related correlation properties presented in Sec.~\ref{jetprops}.
 The same procedure generated the dotted curve in the left panel.
 The dashed curve approximating the 17 GeV measurements includes the same jet-related $A_Q\{SS\}$ contribution scaled down with energy according to $R(\sqrt{s_{NN}})$ from Eq.~(\ref{loglog}).
-The dash-dotted curve indicates what the $A_Q\{2D\}$ data trend (solid line) would be if $\epsilon_{opt}$ were replaced by Monte Carlo $\epsilon_{MC}$.
-The Monte Carlo eccentricity trend appears to compensate partially for the jet contribution to $A_Q\{2\}$.
+The dash-dotted curve indicates what the $A_Q\{2D\}$ data trend (solid line) would be if $\epsilon_{opt}$ from Eq.~(\ref{optecc}) were replaced by Monte Carlo $\epsilon_{MC}$ adopted from Ref.~\cite{epsnpart} (and see Ref.~\cite{multipoles}).
+The Monte Carlo eccentricity trend may compensate partially for the jet contribution to $A_Q\{2\}$.